glynthomas/b2/README.md

 it's a very useful high quality (wav & flac files) music & internet radio enabled web UI player

-## the bad (well not too bad)
+## the bad ( well not too bad )

-the development somehow went into a world of focusing on tagging & streaming youtube video music?
+the original development of the UI moved focus onto tagging & streaming youtube video music then entered a world playing music from USB sticks and other experimental features ...

 ## the ugly